yujiri8/yujiri.xyz/software/pythontut7.md

         self.width = width
         self.height = height
 ```
 With that weird line, we call the `Shape` constructor and pass it the parameters that are of `Shape` rather than `Rectangle`.
 The `Shape` constructor does all of its stuff to our `Rectangle` object.
-Since we're calling the constructor directly from the `Shape` class instead of from an instance of it, the `self` parameter isn't already filled in and we have to pass it the `self` that refers to the `Rectangle` object under construction.
+Since we're calling the constructor directly with `__init__` instead of using the class name, the `self` parameter isn't already filled in and we have to pass it the `self` that refers to the `Rectangle` object under construction.

 So that's pretty cool innit?
 You can re-use common code between classes with inheritance.